Octave Chanute: Aviation pioneer

 Chanute became interested in aviation after watching a balloon ascend in Peoria, Illinois, in 1856.
 When he retired from his railroad career in 1883, he devoted some leisure time to furthering the new science of aviation.
 Applying his engineering background, Chanute collected all available data from flight experimenters around the world and combined it with the knowledge gathered as a civil engineer in the past.
 He published his findings in a series of articles in The Railroad and Engineering Journal from 1891 to 1893, which were then re-published in the influential book Progress in Flying Machines in 1894.
 This was the most systematic global survey of fixed-wing heavier-than-air aviation research published up to that time.

 At the World's Columbian Exposition in Chicago in 1893, Chanute collaborated with Albert Zahm to organize a highly successful International Conference on Aerial Navigation.

-Chanute was too old to fly, so he partnered with younger experimenters, including Augustus M. Herring and William Avery.
+Being 64 years old, Chanute was too old to fly, so he partnered with younger experimenters, including Augustus M. Herring and William Avery.
 In 1896, Chanute, Herring, and Avery tested a design based on the work of German aviation pioneer Otto Lilienthal, and of hang gliders of their own design.
 The testing was in the dunes along the shore of Lake Michigan near the town of Miller Beach, Indiana, just east of what became the city of Gary.
 These experiments convinced Chanute that the best way to achieve extra lift without a prohibitive increase in weight was to stack several wings, an idea proposed by the British engineer Francis Herbert Wenham in 1866 and realized in flight by Lilienthal in the 1890s.
 Chanute introduced the "strut-wire" braced wing structure that was used in powered biplanes of the future, not seriously challenged until the pioneering efforts of Hugo Junkers to develop all-metal cantilever airframe technology without external bracing from 1915 onward.
 Chanute based his "interplane strut" concept on the Pratt truss, which was familiar to him from his bridge-building work.
 The Wright brothers based their glider designs on the Chanute "double-decker", as they called it.
-A new design of a biplane glider was developed and flown in 1897.
+An updated and improved design of a biplane glider was developed and flown in 1897.